razuf/sandbox/README.md

 Maybe some more stuff like:

 1. Balance amount check - because transaction could run out of money if the balance was to low (maybe allow negative balance???)
-2. more dynamic generation of Transactions
-3. LiveView dashboard - maybe metrics or admin interface for Token handling